 It was at this point that Doug Wilson and his followers became very heated.
 Wilson targeted RHE with a fairly standard DW flare (here).
 Wilson’s faithful then began to ferociously and mercilessly attack RHE for my words.

 I want to be clear, I am not and will not be responding to Wilson’s post.

-But, there is something I do want to respond to.
-Specifically, I want to respond to those who have stated I misinterpreted Wilson’s words on the “propriety of rape” from page 13 of Her Hand in Marriage.
+Instead, I want to respond to those who have claimed I misinterpreted Wilson’s words on the “propriety of rape” from page 13 of Her Hand in Marriage.
 Here is the full post:

 10. Doug Wilson teaches that until a daughter has been courted and married she remains under the headship of her father.
 Her father must be the authoritative presence in her courtship who protects her.
 However, if the young girl should buck this system at all she is asking to get raped.
 Further, the fact that she has been raped indicates a certain propriety to the occurrence of rape as a supposed consequence of rejecting the “male headship” of her father.

 Now I want to say this carefully.
 When I originally wrote my post.
 I didn’t have anything as direct as RHE’s statement in mind.
-But after all the controversy, and after having had time to think it over, I I agree with her – RHE’s interpretation of my words is an accurate interpretation of my own thoughts .
-I understand why others do not agree with this interpretation, but I think RHE has a point.
+But, after having had time to think it over, I agree with her.
+RHE’s interpretation of my words is an accurate interpretation of my own thoughts.

 Women inescapably need godly masculine protection against ungodly masculine harassment; women who refuse protection from their fathers and husbands must seek it from the police.
 But women who genuinely insist on ‘no masculine protection’ are really women who tacitly agree on the propriety of rape.